Westfield-Barnes Regional Airport: Flight Schools

 Established in 2017, FLY LUGU (Look Up, Go Up) is the main flight school at Westfield Barnes Airport.
 Offering training in a variety of modern equipped aircraft including single engine Cessna 150, 172, 182, Piper Archer.

 Twin engine training is done utilizing Beechcraft Baron.
 All pilot ratings are offered.

 Restaurant and Bar

 The Runway restaurant closed in early 2015 and became occupied by Papps Bar.
 Papp’s closed after approximately 2 years in operation and became Sok’s which offered high end cocktails and Asian Fusion type fair.
 Sok’s closed after another 18-24 months.
 In 2020 Tobiko, which translates to “Flying Fish” opened.
 They offer an extensive sushi and sashimi menu, as well as ramen, and many other Asian fare.

 Museum

-The Westfield Aviation Museum located at Hangar 3 just southeast of the main terminal building houses many flying vintage aircraft including WWII training aircraft such as the Fairchild PT-23, Boeing-Stearman Model 75, de Havilland Tiger Moth, and a Cessna UC-78 Bobcat project.
-The museum has monthly events during the warmer months where visitors can experience an active general aviation airport offering a unique living history experience.
+The Westfield Aviation Museum is located at Hangar 3 at the Westfield-Barnes Regional Airport.
+Located just southeast of the main terminal building, it houses many flying vintage aircraft including WWII training aircraft such as the Fairchild PT-23, Boeing-Stearman Model 75, de Havilland Tiger Moth, and a Cessna UC-78 Bobcat project.